harveytriana/TspApproach/README.md

 Of course, the calculated times can vary slightly if you run on another machine, however, the ratio should be practically constant.

-As theoretically expected, C++ is the language that solves the problem in less time.
+As theoretically expected, C and C++ are the languages that solves the problem in less time.
 On the other hand, Rust proves to be the powerful language that it is.
 While C# is at a little disadvantage in extreme performance, the margin is not great.

 About Fortran, initially I compiled with *gfortran MinGW-W64 8.1.0*, with uncertain results, it took 29.7 seconds.
 Tried applying the available options for optimization with the same poor result to be Fortran.